 We have already reported on the adoption of the EU Mobility Pact in a blog article and now the following new regulations resulting from it, will be introduced in 2022:

 The term cabotage refers to the provision of transport services within a country by a foreign transport company.
 The basic rule states that after the truck is fully unloaded in the receiving country, a total of three so-called cabotage transports can be performed in the next seven days, or one transport within three days.
-As of February 21, 2022, a new law states that after the last cabotage, a “cooling off” of the truck must take place.
+Since February 21, 2022, a new law states that after the last cabotage, a “cooling off” of the truck must take place.
 This lasts four days and prevents further carriage by the truck in the host country within the time limit.

-In order for drivers’ wages to adjust accordingly for deliveries to EU countries with a higher cost of living, truck drivers will have to be registered as “employees on business trips” from February 2022.
+In order for road freight drivers’ wages to adjust accordingly for deliveries to EU countries with a higher cost of living, truck drivers will have to be registered as “employees on business trips” since February 2022.
 This also applies to the above-mentioned cabotage trips.
 The purpose of the new regulation is to adjust drivers’ working hours and rest periods and also to increase competition on local markets.
 The aim is to regulate competitive advantages.

-As of February 21, 2022, all vehicles used for cross-border journeys requiring authorization must return to their country of establishment once within eight consecutive calendar weeks.
+Since February 21, 2022, all vehicles used for cross-border journeys requiring authorization must return to their country of establishment once within eight consecutive calendar weeks.

 As of May 21, 2022, all cross-border road freight transport with vehicles over 2.5t GVW will be subject to authorization.
 This means that the strict market access rules of the European Union also apply to companies that use rather light transport vehicles.